I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/iscsimgt/ns-iscsimgt-_msiscsi_eventlog.md

 ## Members

+`AdditionalData`

+`LogToEventlog`

 `Size`

 This specifies the size of the Additional Data field.

 `Type`

 This specifies the EVENTLOG_MESSAGE_QUALIFIERS type of event log message.

 ## Remarks
-        We recommend that you implement this class.</p>
+We recommend that you implement this class.

 ## Requirements
 | &nbsp; | &nbsp; |